dbrennand/dbrennand.github.io/content/blog/blog-github-pages-hugo.md

 In this blog post, I will be showing you how to create a blog for **free** using GitHub Pages and Hugo.

-I will walk you through the process of creating the GitHub repository (where your blog will live), creating your Hugo site, adding a theme for your blog :art:, creating your first blog post and automating the publishing of the blog!
+I will walk you through the process of creating the GitHub repository (where your blog will live), creating your Hugo site, adding a theme to your blog :art:, creating your first blog post and automating the publishing process!

 # What is GitHub Pages and Hugo?